Maestro-111/movies-search-system/README.md

 ## TO DO
 1. Improve recommendations for user.
-2. Automate scripts execution for populating the database.
+2. Automate scripts execution for populating the database (after pull, run migs in docker and populate database script).
 3. Integrate rating into recommendations.